แก้ไข

 • If the property can't be found at the specified column_path, depending on Path mode, the function returns an error when in strict mode or null when in lax mode.

-For query samples, review the Access elements from nested columns section in the Query Parquet nested types article.
+For query samples, see the Read properties from nested object columns section in the Query Parquet nested types article.

 Access elements from repeated columns